 Lowering your setpoint and losing weight permanently isn’t just about your diet, although that’s a big part of it.
 It is a total lifestyle change that will make you feel better than you have felt for years– maybe ever!

-Other important principles about the SANE lifestyle, besides the diet, is to de-stress regularly and get plenty of sleep.
+Other important principles of the SANE lifestyle, besides the diet, are to de-stress regularly and get plenty of sleep.

 We live in a stressful society.
 Everything is moving way too fast.
 Every piece of news we hear, it seems, is bad news.
 Work is stressful.
 Home is stressful.
 There is no safe haven.
 We are so used to stress that cortisol, the stress hormone, is continually pumping through our bodies.
 Our bodies often release adrenaline, too, to prepare us to “fight or flee” the threat.

-That response works well and appropriately if we were really facing a life-threatening event.
+That response works well and appropriately if we are really facing a life-threatening event.
 But a deadline looming at work or a traffic jam on the freeway doesn’t merit that same emergency response.

 Nevertheless, our bodies act as if we were physically in danger, and that is bad for our health and for our setpoint.
 Studies show that extended periods of stress raise cortisol levels, which contribute to belly fat, a known risk factor for insulin resistance and diabesity.

 - Don’t watch or read the news.
 While it might seem “responsible” for you to stay on top of current events, reading or watching the news can only bring you down.
 You might find a heartwarming story here and there, but for the most part, all the news will be tragic or shocking, or pathetic.
 Almost none of it will be good for your mood or stress levels.
 If you must read or watch the news, at least don’t do so first thing in the morning.
 That’s a terrible way to start your day!

 - Take a stroll in the park.
 Walking outside in the fresh air is a great way to relax.
 Research has shown physical activities, such as walking, to be as effective as antidepressants in improving mood.